lintnet/lintnet.github.io/docs/index.md

 About modules, please see [Module](module).

-#### 👍 Jsonnet is easier than Rego
+#### 👍 Some people would prefer Jsonnet over Rego

-This is so subjective and depends on you, but some people would feel Jsonnet is easier than Rego.
+This is so subjective and up to you, but some people would feel Jsonnet is easier than Rego.

 Rego is awesome, but it's different from other programing languages such as JavaScript and Python, so some people have difficulty in learning Rego.